the-full-stack/website/docs/spring2021/index.md

 # Full Stack Deep Learning - Course Spring 2021

+!!! info
+    Looking for the latest edition of the course?
+[Click here](2022/index.md).

 We've updated and improved our materials for our 2021 course taught at UC Berkeley and online.

 !!! info "Synchronous Online Course"